Approved by the Board of Governors, 2016/12/14; Reviewed, revisions approved 2019/10/08

 - Workplace Harassment Prevention Policy and Program

-2.6 In the event of any conflict between this policy and other University policies or procedures, this policy will prevail.
+2.8 Unless stated otherwise, in the event of any conflict between this policy and other university policies or procedures, this policy will prevail.

-2.7 This policy is not intended to supersede or interfere with collective agreements or prevailing laws and does not preclude those experiencing sexual violence from seeking recourse through criminal or civil proceedings.
+2.9 This policy does not and is not intended to replace or interfere with collective agreements or prevailing laws and does not preclude those experiencing sexual violence from seeking recourse through criminal or civil proceedings.

 A formal report of sexual violence being filed with the Sexual Violence Response Office.

-An individual directly impacted by sexual violence or a University representative who has filed a report under this policy.
+A University Community Member directly impacted by sexual violence or a university representative who has filed a report under this policy.

 - Consent means active, ongoing, informed, and voluntary agreement to engage in sexual activity; it cannot be implied or assumed.